-- Approve the recommended changes to the Investment Policy and approve (in principle) the Statement of Investment Policies and Objectives. - b.
-Approve the recommended changes to the Investment Policy and approve (in principle) the Statement of Investment Policies and Objectives subject to further amendments (in addition to, or in place of, those recommended). - c.
-Reject recommended changes to the Investment Policy and the introduction of the Statement of Investment Policies and Objectives.
+- Endorse the recommended changes to the Investment Policy - b.
+Endorse the Investment Policy subject to further amendments (in addition to, or in place of, those recommended). - c.
+Reject recommended changes to the Investment Policy.

-2.7 Development of Preferred Option
+4.7 Development of Preferred Option